Message From The Dean – Bob Fulcomer

 It’s anticipated that beginning with the 2017 school year, nearly all students will use only scores from the new version of the test.

-Check the website www.khanacademy.orfor information about the SAT and for study materials as they become available.
+Check the website www.khanacademy.org for information about the SAT and for study materials as they become available.